christinehehnly/MZ_CH_IVMs/README.md

 # MZ_CH_IVMs

-This repository contains code and processed data for analyses of the choroid plexus in IVH and further analysis on intraventricular macrophage.
+This repository contains code and processed data for analyses of the choroid plexus in IVH and for further analyses of intraventricular macrophages.

 ---